QuratulainS/QuratulainS.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Qurat-ul-ain.
 I just submitted my doctoral (PhD) thesis as a PhD candidate at the School of Computer Science, University of St Andrews.
-I am now looking forward to the next exciting transition.
+I am now excited about the transition to the next role.

 In my research journey, I have explored explainability for multi-agent systems in the context of aggregating judgments from domain experts as well as generating dialogue-based explanations for SAT solvers.
 In my PhD, I investigated the role of error in cognitive science and active machine learning.
 I developed a meta-analysis framework to leverage error in novel ways for query selection.
 My PhD project encompassed multi-disciplinary research in machine learning and congitive science.